Diego A. Pizzagalli

 Diego A. Pizzagalli is a Swiss neuroscientist, the Founding Director of the Noel Drury, M.D.
 Institute for Translational Depression Discoveries, a Distinguished Professor in the Department of Psychiatry and Human Behavior & Department of Neurobiology and Behavior and the Noel Drury MD Endowed Chair at the University of California, Irvine.
 He is also a Visiting Professor at the University of Oxford.

-Pizzagalli is best known for his expertise on the neurobiology of anhedonia and depression.
-For more than 20 years, he has devoted himself to improving our understanding of the causes, consequences, and pathophysiology of depression, paving the way towards the identification of biomarkers of depression and treatment response.
+Pizzagalli is known for his contributions to the neurobiology of anhedonia and depression.
+His research has focused on investigating the causes, consequences, and pathophysiology of depression, with particular emphasis on identifying neurobiological mechanisms and biomarkers associated with the disorder and treatment response..

 Education

 Pizzagalli received his M.S. in Psychology in 1995 and Ph.D. in Psychology in 1998 from the University of Zurich, Switzerland.
 He then pursued a postdoctoral fellowship in affective neuroscience with Richard J. Davidson at the University of Wisconsin, Madison, where he used neuroimaging approaches (e.g., electroencephalogram, positron emission tomography) to identify neural markers associated with different symptom profiles and treatment response in major depression.